9 Signs You Should Be Teaching Preschool

 8. You are extra encouraging

 “It is important for teachers to make learning a fun experience and spark curiosity in each child,” says Andrea Larson, preschool teacher for New Life Academy.
 Your encouragement might impact their whole academic career.
-Larson says children’s natural curiosity and develop into excitement for school under an encouraging teacher.
+Larson says children’s natural curiosity develops into excitement for school under an encouraging teacher.

 9. You have some serious determination